chernolabs/forensIT/README.md

 #> [1] 0.05770006 0.04169475 0.04587450 0.55561772 0.40356996 0.30196013
 ```

+The code segment begins by defining the variable lsimEnsemble using the function simTestIDMarkers().
+This function performs simulations of marker genotypes for the specified test individual(s) (testIDs) using the provided pedigree (ped).
+The number of simulations is determined by the numSim parameter, and the random seed is set to the previously defined seed value.

+The next line of code calculates the IT (information theory) values for the simulated ensemble using the function buildEnsembleITValues().
+It takes the lsimu (simulated ensemble) and ITtab (IT table) as inputs.
+The bFullIT parameter is set to TRUE, indicating that the full IT values should be calculated.

+Lastly, the code uses the function buildEnsembleCPTs() to construct the conditional probability tables (CPTs) for the simulated ensemble.
+It takes the lsimu (simulated ensemble) and lminimalProbGenoMOI (minimal probability of genotypes given modes of inheritance) from the simME object as inputs.

 ``` r
 lsimEnsemble  <- simTestIDMarkers(ped,testIDs,numSim=numSim,seed=seed)
 lensembleIT   <- buildEnsembleITValues(lsimu=lsimEnsemble,ITtab=simME$ITtable,bFullIT = TRUE)
 lensembleCPTs <- buildEnsembleCPTs(lsimu=lsimEnsemble,lminimalProbGenoMOI=simME$lprobGenoMOI)
 ```

+head(lensembleCPTs[["2"]][["sample_1"]][["D8S1179"]]) retrieves the conditional probability table (CPT) for the marker "D8S1179" in the simulated ensemble.
+It specifically accesses the CPT for "sample_1" of the test individual with ID 2.

 ``` r
 head(lensembleCPTs[["2"]][["sample_1"]][["D8S1179"]])